ofus/movehq/README.md

 `npm run dev`

+In another console, run the database migrations and seeder:

+`php artisan migrate --seed`

 Now, you can access the app by visiting http://localhost

 To get full access, register an account by visiting http://localhost/register